DikyVinus/rootfs-disk2rootfs/README.md

 - Requires root privileges for:
   - extraction
   - mounting
-  - correct ownership restoration
+  - ownership restoration
-- Very large images may exceed CI disk limits
+- Large images may exceed CI disk limits
 - Non-Linux filesystems are not supported

 ---